 Due to the current pandemic the contractors are required to submit the Covid policy signed by the most senior person.
-The policy must be displayed in a prominent place within the workplace.
-A copy of the policy must be filed in the contractor's OHS files and attached as an annexure to the OHS Plan.
+A copy of the policy must be filed in the main contractor OHS files and attached as an annexure to the OHS Plan.